timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-13:
+# Objectives for Today 2020-07-14:

-- Export streams to YouTube archive.
+- Create a "ship" or "public" build option in Turbo Boom!
-- Setup a cron job to automate YouTube archiving, daily?
+- Setup the deploy scripts to do this.
-- Update Key Performance Indicators.
+- Ensure tb_development is not defined in ship/public builds.
-- Create a weekly topic for Discord.
+- Fix other Turbo Boom! issues that have been reported so far.
-- Practice unscripted ask a developer shots.
+- Create new 'internal' builds for testing.